lcorbasson/lnk-parse/README.md

 #### Footnotes
 <sup id="f1">[1](#a1)</sup>
 Exceptions:
- The output of this script was tested against the output of commercial software to verify accuracy.
-During my rigerous testing I discovered the following corrections need to be made to the
- _The Windows Shortcut File Format_ document, version 1.0:
+ The output of this script was tested by Jacob Cunningham against the output of commercial software to verify accuracy.
+During his rigorous testing he discovered that the following corrections need to be made to the _The Windows Shortcut File Format_ document, version 1.0:
  1. The Last Access Time is actually at header location `0x24` and the Modification Time is actually at header offset `0x2C`;